mapio/jp2rt/docs/example/estimate.md

 y = load_retention_times('plasma+descriptors.tsv')
 ```

-As a check we can verify that the number or rows in `X` is the same as the number of rows in `y`:
+As a check we can verify that the number of rows in `X` is the same as the
+number of rows in `y`:

 ```{code-cell} ipython3
 X.shape, y.shape